jboss-developer/jboss-eap-quickstarts/cdi-add-interceptor-binding/README.md

 What is it?
 -----------

-This project demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
+The `cdi-add-interceptor-binding` quickstart demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
 This particular extension explores ProcessAnnotatedType and interceptor bindings from CDI, and AnnotatedTypeBuilder from DeltaSpike.
 It demonstrates how to automatically add an interceptor binding to a class based on method parameter annotations.